SpacefulSpecies/App/README.md

 Config files resides in the config path from `PathStructure` using [PHP definitions](http://php-di.org/doc/php-definitions.html).

-There are three typical optional files that get loaded: `parameters.php`, `services.php` and `routes.php`.
-Each environment can optionally override those by putting config in a sub folder named by the environment, eg:
-`config/dev/parameters.yml`.
+The StandardContainerBuilder will automatically load all config files from {configPath} and {configPath}/{envName}.
-You can load more files by adding them as definition when using the container builder.
+You can load more files when using the container builder.

 ### Safety first